 Sometimes, the data have no corner cases, or the number of observations for the corner cases is too low (e.g., less than 30).
 In these situations, the value of the corner cases must be inferred from other estimates.
 One way to do so is to impute the value from outcomes in other strata.
 Separate strata are organized for treated and untreated patients, both sharing the same strata.
 Then the outcomes of treated patients are regressed on untreated patients in the same strata.
 The missing corner cases for treated patients are estimated from the predicted value for the model of the data evaluated at the lowest level for untreated patients.

 An example can demonstrate the steps.
 Exhibit 14.1 provides data on cancer survival at seven medical centers.
-The first step is to divide the data into various strata, each stratum reflecting the situation for one combination of patient characteristics (severity of burn, presence of head injury, age older than 65 years, gender) at one medical center.
+The first step is to divide the data into various strata, each stratum reflecting the situation for one combination of patient characteristics (severity of burn, presence of head injury, age older than 65 years, male gender) at one medical center.
 The following code can be used to obtain the strata for Hospital A:

 [LIST FORMAT]